 From Ponderosa, it’s 8km to Cottonwood Creek (km 29).
 This section is more of the same half brushy, half good walking with some talus thrown in, until the last 3km, which is fast forest walking.
-There used to be quite a bit of riparian trail that was pretty brushy, but most of these sections were re-routed in 2016 so the walking is generally better.
-The only exception is a few talus fields, where the trail disappears for a few hundred meters and you must rely on cairns.
+There used to be quite a bit of riparian trail that was rather brushy, but most of these sections were re-routed in 2016 so the walking is generally better.
+The only exception is a few talus fields, where the trail disappears for a few hundred meters and you need a keen eye to follow the cairns.

-When you arrive at Cottonwood Creek there is a nice camping area, an excessively large fire ring, map and an outhouse.
+When you arrive at Cottonwood Creek there is a nice camping area, a fire ring, map and an outhouse.
 It’s a good spot to camp.
 Cottonwood falls is worth the 5 minute hike upstream.
 The actual trail up the Cottonwood valley starts a minute back at the signed junction.
-You can cross the Cottonwood Creek at the falls via the cable car (official listed as broken, but it works), however the old bridge just below camp is much quicker and works fine.
-Even fording wouldn’t be that hard, so don’t be deterred.
+Cross Cottonwood Creek via the bridge just downstream of camp (the cable car has been removed).
+While this bridge is old, it’s due to be replaced and even if it gives out before that happens, fording wouldn’t be hard.

 After Cottonwood Creek, the trail is mostly good walking but can be overgrown with Fireweed if you’re one of the first parties through that year.
 The fireweed won’t slow you down much.
 Cross Scudamore Creek around km 33 via the new cable car and then arrive at Logjam camp (km 37.7).
-The logjam is neat, but the camp itself is lacking.
-It’s just a few stumps and a bear locker.
+The logjam is neat, but the camp itself isn’t anything special.
+Feels a bit gloomy to me.

 For the next 7km the trail follows the river.
 It’s decent walking although there will be some trees down and some fireweed sections.
-Only full traverse hikers make it this far, and there’s probably only 30 of them per year, so it’s not a well worn footpath, but thanks to recent remarking and maintenance, it’s not hard to follow like it was prior to 2016.
+Only full traverse hikers make it this far, and there’s probably only 30-50 of them per year, so it’s not a well worn footpath.
+Thanks to recent remarking and maintenance, it’s not hard to follow like it was prior to 2016.

 After Avalanche camp the trail skirts the side wall for a few more moderately tough kms before descending a talus field to the Stein River (km 51) and from here the walking is good to Stein Lake.
 In the next few kms are several incredible stands of old growth Douglas Fir and Cedar.
 There is a beautiful camp spot along the river just before the upper cable crossing (km 52) and then it’s more good walking to Stein Lake.
 There’s only one camp area at Stein Lake just after the cable car which holds 2-3 tents, so don’t look around too hard for something more substantial.
 You can walk along the south shore if you want to do some fishing (Rainbow Trout!).

-From Stein Lake, cross the outflow via the cable car and contour east on the obvious trail for a while until the ascent to the alpine begins.
-Don’t even think about following the north shore of the lake and ascending the Puppet Lake outflow as some guides suggest.
+From Stein Lake, cross the outflow via the cable car.
+Don’t even think about following the north shore of the lake and ascending the outflow from Puppet Lake as some guides suggest.
 It can be done, but it’s way slower, harder and tougher and you’ll miss some great alpine.
-This section of trail was cleared in 2016 so there are only a few trees down, but the trail condition aren’t a big deal relative to the challenge of the climb, which is steep and often a bit loose.
+Instead, follow the main trail east for a while until the ascent to the alpine begins.
+This section of trail could use some work as there are trees down and eroded spots, but the trail condition aren’t a big deal relative to the challenge of the 1200m climb, which is steep and often a bit loose.
 Ascending isn’t too bad, but you’ll likely land on your butt once or twice if descending.
-This 1000m climb will take a few hours.

 Shortly after you reach the top, the trail markers end.
-The rest of the route is now unmarked until Lizzie Cabin except for cairns, which are frequent.
+The rest of the route is now unmarked until Lizzie Cabin except for hiker built cairns, which are frequent.
+Feel free to add some if you’re confident that you’re on route.
 The footpath is pretty well worn in the alpine so despite the lack of markers the route is usually easy to follow.
-The exception to this is eastbound hikers trying to find the marked trail when leaving the alpine.
-This can be tough, as the markers are sparse and faded near the ridge, while the trail is eroded and vague.
-Be attentive as you near the end of the ridge to connect with the decent trail.
+The exception to this is for eastbound hikers trying to find the marked trail to descend to Stein Lake from the alpine.
+This can be tough, as the markers are sparse and faded near the ridge, while the trail is eroded and vague and over the years hikers have worn in many faint paths.
+Be attentive as you near the end of the ridge for faded markers.

 Once off the ridge, it’s an easy contour across the talus bowl and over the far ridge, behind which lies Tundra Lake.
 The main camp spot was originally near the outflow, and then later on first big knoll on the North side of the lake, but it moved back to the outflow in 2017.
-Slightly off route, but an amazing spot with better camping and an outhouse.
+It’s slightly off route, but it’s the best spot to camp.
+The an amazing spot with better camping and an outhouse.
 Tundra lake is awesome.
 Go for a dip.

 The route from Caltha Lake to Lizzie cabin is difficult to describe but you can see it here.
 The path is fairly obvious except for the talus sections, where cairns exist to get you through if you pay attention.
 We stayed on route following cairns even during a snowstorm in August 2010.
 This section has more great scenery.
 You can camp halfway on White Lupine ridge in nice weather, but it’s only 3-4 hours from Caltha lake to the cabin.